Trump EPA lowers gas mileage targets, increases vehicle emissions

 “There would never be a good time for an idea this harmful, but it is breathtakingly opportunistic to impose health and economic burdens on the American people while we are battling a pandemic,” said Environmental Defense Fund president Fred Krupp.

 The original plan proposed by the Trump administration—to effectively freeze emissions and fuel economy requirements at 2020 levels—was not well-received by carmakers or consumers.
 In addition, the Governors of 23 states, including some states that will be considered battleground states in this fall’s election, sent a letter opposing the move.
-Those states will ally to challenge the final rule, as well as the administration’s attempt to revoke California’s authority to regulate tailpipe emissions—which allows the zero emissions vehicle program and associated electric-vehicle mandate.

-Note: This story is evolving as Green Car Reports editors and others dig into this massive document.